macgregor/alexandria/README.md

 The plugin will update metadata as it runs, for example adding the remote url when it creates a new document.
 The keys in the example above are standard metadata, but different remote implementations may need extra metadata.
-For example the `JiveRemote` uses `jiveParentUrl` to add documents to a particular group, which is a Jive specific platform detail.
+For example the `JiveRemote` uses `jiveParentUrl` to add documents to a particular group, which is a Jive specific concept.

+This means it is important to add a git commit as part of the deploy step to ensure metadata is persisted.

 ## Remotes